-“Purple Merlin Stockport band are new kids on the block.
-With just one song to their name so far, the brilliant East Is West, the mysterious Stockport four-piece opened up This Feeling’s club night at Jimmy’s on Saturday.
+Purple Merlin rock band are new kids on the block.
+With just one song to their name so far, the brilliant East Is West, the mysterious four-piece opened up This Feeling’s club night at Jimmy’s one Saturday.
 They made quite the first impression with a wild, chaotic set that will make people stand up and take notice.

 The opening band etiquette these days is to play your songs, not get in the way or knock the headliners’ gear and try and smile politely whilst their mates talk over you.
-Purple Merlin Stockport band don’t really care for that bull***t.
-For starters, Jimmy’s is already packed with their audience, a mix of family and more crucially friends who get them and contribute to the atmosphere they create.
+As a band they don’t really care for that bull***t.
+For starters, Jimmy’s was already packed with their audience, a mix of family and more crucially friends who get them and contribute to the atmosphere they create.

-Purple Merlin Stockport Band
+Purple Merlin Rock Band

 The keyboard player somehow manages to coax sounds out of a keyboard that’s precariously placed on a table on stage.
 Despite this though they create a riotous racket but one that’s structured and knowing in the way Cabbage had seemingly got that market cornered.
 They’re a very different proposition mind you.
 But the way in which cohesion manages to battle its way out of what could be a complete mess is very similar indeed.
+The crowd love them.
 A guitar breakdown midway through doesn’t faze them in the slightest either.
 It just feels like a small respite before they go again.
 They don’t tell us things like song titles.

-There’s a new one they wrote two days ago which may or may not be called Weight In Gold.
-There’s one that tells us “now you know” with an anger and direction that’s frightening in the control of its delivery.
-The crowd love them and it’s not hard to tell why.
-Purple Merlin are here to shake things up a bit.
+There’s a new one Purple Merlin wrote two days ago which may or may not be called ‘Weight In Gold’.
+There’s one that tells us now you know with an anger and direction that’s frightening in the control of its delivery.
+The crowd love Purple Merlin and it’s not hard to tell why.
+The boys are here to shake things up a bit.
 Jimmy’s is boiling hot.
 There’s water dripping from the ceilings as their singer drops to his knees as the madness reigns around him.
 You’ll be hearing a lot more from and about them.”
-Thankyou to EVEN THE STARS for the review.